 Donation of conservation land or easement

-Capitol Land Trust accepts gifts of land for conservation when the land fits within conservation goals outlined in our strategic plan.
-Potential donations are reviewed by staff, the Lands Committee, and Board of Directors prior to being accepted.
+Capitol Land Trust accepts gifts of land for conservation when the land fits within the conservation goals outlined in our strategic plan.
+Potential donations are reviewed by staff, the Lands Committee, and the Board of Directors prior to being accepted.

 In cases where landowners would like to continue to own the property, but also ensure that it is preserved in perpetuity, landowners may donate a conservation easement or donate the land with a retained interest that allows them to live on the property during their lifetime.

 We can also assist you if you would like to donate a piece of land for the purpose of it being sold, with the proceeds going to fund Capitol Land Trust programs.
 This option lends itself well in situations where the conservation values of a property are low.

 Gifts of land can happen while you are living or through your estate planning.
 It is important to talk with your tax and legal advisers to understand all the benefits and implications of donating land or easements.

 If you have land you are considering gifting, please contact us so we can discuss options that will meet your needs. email@example.com